tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/快速入门_intl_en.md

 >?
 >- CSS provides a test domain name `xxxx.livepush.myqcloud.com` by default.
 You can use it for push testing, but we recommend you not use it as the push domain name for your real business.
 >- After the domain name is added successfully, you can view its information in the domain name list in **Domain Management**.
 If you need to manage it, please see [Domain Name Management](https://intl.cloud.tencent.com/document/product/267/31056).
->- For more information on live streaming domain names, please see [Basic CSS Features](https://intl.cloud.tencent.com/document/product/267/7968).
+>- For more information on CSS domain names, please see [Basic CSS Features](https://intl.cloud.tencent.com/document/product/267/7968).
 <span id="step1_1_1"></span>
 4. Once your domain name is added, the system will automatically assign it a CNAME domain name (suffixed with `.liveplay.myqcloud.com`), which cannot be accessed directly before you complete the CNAME configuration at your domain name service provider.
 After the configuration takes effect, CSS can be used properly.
 The following uses Tencent Cloud as the DNS service provider as an example to describe how to add a CNAME record:
 	1. Log in to the [Tencent Cloud Domain Name Service console](https://console.cloud.tencent.com/domain).